-The Group makes estimates and assumptions concerning the future.
-The resulting estimates will, by definition, seldom equal the related actual results.
-In the opinion of the Directors, there are no estimates and assumptions in the financial report that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
+The Group makes judgements, estimates and assumptions concerning the future.
+The resulting estimates and judgements will, by definition, seldom equal the related actual results.
+In the opinion of the Directors, below are estimates and judgements in the financial report that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.